-The fact that signal has been detected as Sky shows that you haven't done a good detection.
-Generally, any time your target is much larger than the tile size and the signal is almost flat (like this case), this will happen, even if it isn't dramatic enough to be seen in the first extension.
-Therefore, the best place to check the accuracy of your detection is the noise extensions (third and fourth extension) of NoiseChisel's output.
+The fact that signal from the galaxy remains in the Sky dataset shows that you haven't done a good detection.
+Generally, any time your target is much larger than the tile size and the signal is almost flat (like this case), this will happen.
+Therefore, when there are large objects in the dataset, the best place to check the accuracy of your detection is the estimated Sky image.

 When dominated by the background, noise has a symmetric distribution.
 However, signal is not symmetric (we don't have negative signal).
 Therefore when non-constant signal is present in a noisy dataset, the distribution will be positively skewed.
 This skewness is a good measure of how much signal we have in the distribution.
-The skewness can be accurately measured by the difference in the mode and median, for more see Section 7.1.3.3 [Quantifying signal in a tile], page 190, and Appendix C Akhlaghi and Ichikawa [2015] (https://arxiv.org/abs/1505.01664).
+The skewness can be accurately measured by the difference in the mean and median: assuming no strong outliers, the more distant they are, the more skewed the dataset is.
+For more see Section 7.1.3.3 [Quantifying signal in a tile], page 207.